Ordination of women in Methodism: Later Methodism

-Wesley's death also marked a shift in the view on women in the church.
-Some denominations continued to officially sanction the status of women.
+Some spinoff Methodist denominations later began to warm to the idea of officially licensed women preachers.
 In 1866, for example, Helenor Davidson was a circuit rider for the Methodist Protestant Church in Jasper County, Indiana.
 She later became the first ordained minister of any Methodist denomination.
 Starting at the end of the 19th century, the Methodist Protestant Church had not only begun to ordain women, but had also granted them full rights as clergy.

 This was not the case for all denominations.
 During the next decades, the Methodist Episcopal Church reversed many practices, and publicly emphasized the domestic role of women, refusing to acknowledge their more public role as church leaders and preachers.

 In 1880, despite support from the Alumni of the Theological School of Boston University, the General Conference of the Methodist Episcopal Church refused to ordain many of the female graduates.
 Some of the reasons given for this refusal were: